Illumina/Polaris/release-notes/v1.5/README.md

 v1.5 truth set consists SVs from:

-- Manta deletion and insertion calls from NovaSeq NA12877 & NA12878
+- Manta deletion and insertion calls from NovaSeq S1 NA12877 and NA12878

-- Refined Sniffles (v1.0.8) deletion and insertion calls from PacBio NA12878 on hg38
+- Refined Sniffles simple SV calls from PacBio NA12878 on hg38
-    - Insertion sequence was assembled and refined from PacBio + ONT reads
+    - Based on the calls generated at [Sedlazeck et al. 2018](https://www.nature.com/articles/s41592-018-0001-7), insertion sequence was re-assembled and refined from PacBio and Oxford Nanopore reads.

-- Copy number variants and large deletions curated from population and Platinum Genome pedigree on *hg19*, coming from deletion calls of Manta/Canvas and Sniffles.
+- Copy number variants and large deletions called from population and Platinum Genome pedigree using our [depth-based CNV caller](../../wiki/Joint-Genotyping-Methods#depth-based-cnv-caller)

 In the release VCF, the *SOURCE* keys in *INFO* fields indicate which dataset(s) a variant was originally called.